shekinahmanyi/my-personal-projects/README.md

 # Personal Project
-This is my personal and practice frontend project on html and css.
+This is Just a simple website made with HTML and CSS and so I was trying to perfect my skills by working on this project.